cezaraugusto/You-Dont-Know-JS/types & grammar/ch2_pt.md

 There will be occasions where you need to convert an `array`-like value (a numerically indexed collection of values) into a true `array`, usually so you can call array utilities (like `indexOf(..)`, `concat(..)`, `forEach(..)`, etc.) against the collection of values.

 Por exemplo, várias operações de query no DOM retornam listas de elementos DOM que não são verdadeiros `array`s, mas são estruturas convertíveis em `array`s.
+Outro exemplo comum é quando funções expõem o objeto `arguments` (estrutura equivalente a arrays, deprecada na ES6) para acesso aos argumentos como uma lista.

 For example, various DOM query operations return lists of DOM elements that are not true `array`s but are `array`-like enough for our conversion purposes.
 Another common example is when functions expose the `arguments` (`array`-like) object (as of ES6, deprecated) to access the arguments as a list.

+Uma forma comum de fazer tal conversão é usar a função `slice(..)` contra um valor:

 One very common way to make such a conversion is to borrow the `slice(..)` utility against the value: